 When deciding whether to added extended coverage, it is vital to have a reliable record of maintenance history.
 This will provide the clearest insight into historical wear and tear, and provide you with hard data to determine whether purchasing an extended warranty would be cost effective.

 The bottom line: fleet managers don’t have to let nagging problems with new vehicles irritate drivers, erode morale, and potentially develop into more severe, costly issues.
-Adopting a proactive outlook with respect to fleet maintenance and care is the best way to keep fleets in optimal condition.
+Adopting a proactive outlook with respect to vehicle maintenance software and care is the best way to keep fleets in optimal condition.